Main Page All Journeys Travel Tips

 Important thins:

-A plan of what you will see and how to get there.
-A small camera with good lens.
-A waterproof ink and paper to take notes with.
-Experience says; if the holiday is really rewarding, you can not remember where you woke up that morning!
-Therefore, the notes, in combination with photos, are gold worth.
-It is better to look worn out and poor, than checked.
-You get easier in contact with local, you will not hassled nearly as much and the chances of assault will also be smaller.
+It is better to look worn out and poor, than posh.
+You get easier in contact with local, you will not be hassled nearly as much, and the chances of assault will also be less.

 Back-up: